Dual Self-Awareness Value Decomposition Framework without Individual Global Max for Cooperative Multi-Agent Reinforcement Learning: Experiment

 The experimental results are shown in \figureautorefname~\ref{fig:smac_results}.
-Undoubtedly, IGM-free QMIX fails in almost all tasks.
-Without the IGM assumption, QMIX is unable to calculate the correct update direction.
-Therefore, the assistance of the ego policy network in the DAVE framework we proposed is essential for the convergence of the IGM-free algorithm.
-QPLEX performs best in some easy scenarios but often fails to solve the task successfully in difficult scenarios.
-Weighted QMIX performs well in the \emph{MMM2} scenario but mediocre in most other scenarios.
-Even though our proposed DAVE is not the best under the easy map, it still has a competitive performance.
-In hard scenarios, such as \emph{5m\_vs\_6m}, \emph{3s\_vs\_5z}, \emph{8m\_vs\_9m} and \emph{10m\_vs\_11m}, DAVE performs significantly better than other algorithms.
-We believe that it may be that the characteristics in these scenarios are far from the IGM assumptions, so the sample efficiency of the conventional value decomposition method in these scenarios is not high.
-Moreover, because DAVE is IGM-free, it can guide the agent to learn the excellent policy quickly.
+Undoubtedly, IGM-Free QMIX and FACMAC-nonmonotonic fail to solve almost all tasks.
+Without the IGM assumption, QMIX is unable to find the correct update direction.
+Therefore, the assistance of the ego policy network in the DAVE framework is essential for the convergence of IGM-free algorithms.
+QPLEX performs best in some easy scenarios but fails to solve the task in most hard scenarios.
+Weighted QMIX performs well in the \emph{MMM2} scenario but has mediocre performance in most other scenarios.
+Although DAVE is not the best in easy maps, it still shows competitive performance.
+In hard scenarios, such as \emph{5m\_vs\_6m}, \emph{8m\_vs\_9m} and \emph{10m\_vs\_11m}, DAVE performs significantly better than other algorithms.
+We believe that it may be that the characteristics in these scenarios are far from the IGM assumptions, resulting in low sample efficiency of conventional value decomposition methods.
+Moreover, because DAVE is IGM-free, it can guide the agent to learn the excellent policy quickly without restriction.
 Especially in the \emph{6h\_vs\_8z} scenario, only DAVE got a non-zero median test win ratio.
-In summary, even if the IGM principle is completely abandoned, DAVE can still successfully solve complex multi-agent cooperation problems and even outperforms existing IGM-based value decomposition algorithms in certain challenging scenarios.
+In summary, even if the IGM principle is completely abandoned, DAVE can still successfully solve complex tasks and even outperforms existing IGM-based value decomposition algorithms in certain challenging scenarios. \textbf{MORE} experimental results on other complex environments such as SMACv2~\cite{Ellis2022SMACv2AI} and Multi-Agent MuJoCo~\cite{Peng2020FACMACFM} can be found in Appendix~\ref{sec:appendix_experiment}.
+These results demonstrate the excellent generalization of DAVE to different algorithms and environments.